josedv82/R_Intro_Workshop/README.md

 plot

-#Facetting by player allows to show smallet graph for each player.
+#Facetting by player allows to break down the graph for each player.
 This is called small multiples.

 plot + facet_wrap(~Player)